How to make a budget plan

 Don’t be tempted by delayed debt you can’t afford, like 0% finance for a year – you’re only putting future you in a tough spot!
 Be kind to future you.

-Making impulse purchases, especially in the lead up to Christmas when you feel obligated to get presents, can have such a detrimental effect on your money plan and send you into a debt spiral.
+Making impulse purchases, especially in the lead up to Christmas, when you feel obligated to get presents, can have such a detrimental effect on your money plan and send you into a debt spiral.

 If an emergency comes up, make sure new debt is your last resort!